-Sect. xIII.
-And be it further enacted by the authority aforesaid, That if any person convicted of any crime, which, on the said fifteenth day of September, one thousand seven hundred and eightysix, was capital, or a felony of death, without benefit of clergy, shall commit any such offence a second time, and be thereof legally convicted, he or she shall be sentenced to undergo an imprisonment in the said gaol and penitentiary-house, at hard labour, during life, and shall be confined in the said solitary cells at such times, and in such manner, as the inspectors shall direct; and if any person sentenced to hard labour and solitary confinement, by virtue of this or any former act, shall escape, or be pardoned, and after his or her escape or pardon shall be guilty of any such offence, as on the said fifteenth day of September, one thousand seven hundred and eightysix, was capital, or a felony of death, without benefit of clergy, such person shall be sentenced to undergo an imprisonment for the term of twenty-five years, and shall be confined in the solitary cells aforesaid, at the discretion of the said inspectors.
+[Section XIII.]
+(Section XIII, P. L.) And be it further enacted by the authority aforesaid, That if any person convicted of any crime which, on the said fifteenth day of September, one thousand seven hundred and eighty-six, was capital, or a felony of death, without benefit of clergy, shall commit any such offence a second time, and be thereof legally convicted, he or she shall be sentenced to undergo an imprisonment in the said gaol and penitentiary house at hard labor during life, and shall be confined in the said solitary cells, at such times and in such manner as the inspectors shall direct; and if any person sentenced to hard labor and solitary confinement, by virtue of this or any former act, shall escape, or be pardoned, and after his or her escape or pardon shall be guilty of any such offence, as on the said fifteenth day of September, one thousand seven hundred and eighty-six, was capital, or a felony of death, without benefit of clergy, such person shall be sentenced to undergo an imprisonment for the term of twenty-five years, and shall be confined in the solitary cells aforesaid, at the discretion of the said inspectors.